 3) Rechargeable Batteries.
 Everywhere you turned someone was offering rechargeable batteries to charge the rechargeable batteries in your phone.
 Our favorites combine a built-in 120-volt plug with integrated cables, so there is nothing to lose or remember.
 But, what really captured folks attention, were large batteries, capable of starting your car, or running appliances in nature.
 Anker showed the PowerHouse, which is a 434-Watt Hour power supply.
 Want to use your CPAT machine while camping, or charge your laptop over 6 times?
 Or possibly stop a humanitarian crisis, then a high-capacity battery like the PowerHouse is a good fit.

 Need to start your car when it’s dead?
 The new hot ticket are small batteries with enough juice to start your vehicle when you forgot to turn off your lights.
 There are a few differences, some of the earlier models worked through your 12V power socket, but most of the better models like the MyCharge Adventure Jump Start, which comes with a 6600 mAh battery, has spring clips to attach directly to your battery.
 It isn’t limited to use with your vehicle, it also has an integrated Micro-USB cable, and USB port.
 Another feature to look for is polarity protection, important since putting a cable on the wrong terminal can be very dangerous, with the possibility of an exploding battery, no laughing matter.
-So, any protection against that is an important consideration.
-And.. it has a flashlight, which we found very useful during a recent power outage.
+So, protection against that is an important consideration.
+It has a flashlight, which we found very useful during a recent power outage.
+MyCharge has long been one of our most trusted battery vendors, and they manufacture solid units, including a new batch of powerful USB Type-C units.
 While we saw a great many phone batteries, some wireless for the new iPhones, some promising faster charges, fancier cases, etc., it seemed that really large batteries for power hungry use were the trend to watch.

 For more information on Anker visit: https://www.anker.com/deals/powerhouse2